Informfully/Documentation/docs/source/recommendations.rst

 The workflow for managing the recommendation list is left open.
 For example, updating recommendations for a given user can be done by simply inserting new recommendations with a higher prediction score.
-This will to preserve existing/old entries and moves them to the bottom of the recommendation list.
+This will preserve existing/old entries and move them to the bottom of the recommendation list.
-Alternatively, all existing items for a given user can removed before updating the list to make sure that only new items are shown.
+Alternatively, all existing items for a given user can be removed before updating the list to make sure that only new items are shown.
 To preserve the recommendation history, this second approach would require moving old recommendations to a separate collection before each update.